 NHS Psychiatric Placement at Horsham/Crawley Hospitals (one year) 2000

-One year Introductory Course in Group Analysis (Institute of Group Analysis) 2002
+One year Introductory Course in Group Analysis (IGA London) 2002

 Please visit my website at www.sussex-counselling.com for more information.
 (Click on link at top of page).

 - Anger management

 - Child related issues

 - Eating disorders

 - Low self-esteem